Pauan/ar/lib/nuit/README.md

 Whitespace[1] is *completely* ignored at the end of the line[2], even within strings.

 Except within strings, empty lines are *completely* ignored.
 They don't even count for indentation.

-It is invalid for a non-empty line to be indented if it is not within a list, comment, or string.

 ---